flutter/website/src/fastlane.md

 ---
 layout: page
-title: Continuous Delivery using Fastlane with Flutter
+title: Continuous Delivery using fastlane with Flutter
-description: How to use Fastlane to automate continuous building and releasing of your Flutter app.
+description: How to use fastlane to automate continuous building and releasing of your Flutter app.

 permalink: /fastlane-cd/
 ---